hijonathan/jonathan-kim.com/_drafts/embeds.md

 firstScript.parentNode.insertBefore(scriptEl, firstScript);
 ```

 It's almost identical to the array method, but calling methods now feel more natural and less error prone.
-When the real js script finally does load, you also have just one stub function to override.
+When the real js script finally does load, you also have just one stub function to override, and it's not the native `Array.push`.

 #### 3. Expose Stubs